ThinkVelta/velta-forge-backend/README.md

    - Work with protected branches and protected files appropriately.

 5. **AI-first, human-owned**
-   - Initiate each new feature branches by feeding the Linear issue description to Codex or another AI agent, and iterate from there manually.
+   - Initiate each new feature branches by feeding your problem (like a Linear Issue description) to Codex or another AI agent, and iterate from there manually.
    - Keep `AGENTS.md` up to date so future AI collaborators follow the right conventions.
    - Use AI tools to accelerate development, but review and understand every change.
+   - Review the PR with Codex before merging.
+Give it time to finish, and interact with it in the PR comments if there's something you don't agree with.
+Note that Codex will only re-run on new commits, not on new comments.

 ## 🤝 Contributing to Velta Forge